determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 it possible to run (and fine-tune) diffusion-based models on consumer-grade GPUs.
-Such tasks are made even easier by the release of [Stable Diffusion](https://stability.ai/blog/stable-diffusion-announcement) and the development of the 🤗 [Huggingface Diffusers](https://huggingface.co/docs/diffusers/index) library.
+Such tasks are made even easier by the release of [Stable Diffusion](https://stability.ai/blog/stable-diffusion-announcement) and the development of the 🤗 [Huggingface 🧨 Diffusers](https://huggingface.co/docs/diffusers/index) library.

-The present code uses Determined's Core API to seamlessly incorporate 🧨 Diffusers (and the 🚀 [Accelerate launcher](https://huggingface.co/docs/transformers/accelerate)) into the Determined framework with minimal code changes.
+The present code uses Determined's Core API to seamlessly incorporate 🧨 Diffusers (and the 🚀 [Accelerate](https://huggingface.co/docs/transformers/accelerate)) launcher into the Determined framework.

 ## Walkthrough: Basic Usage